-We are at a crossroads for online poker in America.
+We're at a crossroad for online poker players in America.
 I see 3 main possibilities for online poker over the next 5 years with none able to be ruled out.

 This is where we have been now since 2013 when a smattering of US states took the brave leap to license and regulate online poker.

 I could easily see this scenario playing out indefinitely, which wouldn't really be the worst thing in the world.
-However, Sheldon Adelson's dream-killing deep pockets (of which Donald Trump has been a significant benefactor) aren't likely to go quietly into the night.
+We've got a free poker market, Bitcoin, and most of us feel the games are fair.
+Sounds reasonable to me.